1. Why FP4 Fused Attention on Consumer Blackwell?

 That is roughly a 4x advantage going from FP16 to FP4, and since FP4 values are four times smaller, you also move four times less data through memory.
 On paper, that is a massive win for attention.
 If you can actually use the FP4 Tensor Cores.

-There are non-fused FP4 kernels out there for this UC.
+There are also non-fused FP4 kernels for this hardware.
 For example VincentKaufmann fp4-cuda-kernel reaches about 143 TFLOPS.
 But non-fused means you compute QxK, write the full NxN score matrix to VRAM, read it back, apply softmax, write again, then compute the attention output.
 For 4096 tokens, that score matrix alone is 64 MB.
 On a 12 GB card, that is a dealbreaker.

 The whole point of a fused kernel is to keep the intermediate score matrix in registers and never write it to global memory.
 That is what FlashAttention does for FP16 and I wanted to do the same thing for FP4.